zhukovka/wix-style-react/docs/contribution/VISUAL_TESTING.md

 ## Can I run tests locally?
 Yes you can!
-Simply create a file called `applitools.private.config.js` and add our API key:
+Simply create a file called `applitools.private.config.js` (on the root level) and add our API key:

 ```js
 module.exports = {